-- The RMOC recommends that teams use the Video Transmitter Module Remote Controller (hereinafter referred to as "VTM Remote Controller") Link to control their robots. - The VTM Remote Controller link refers to the link in the VTM used to transmit remote controllerrelated data.
-It can replace the DT7 and offer more superior stability. - For protocols related to the VTM Remote Controller Link, please refer to the Referee System Serial Port Protocol Appendix.
+- The RMOC recommends that teams use the Video Transmitter Module Link (hereinafter referred to as "VTM Link") to control their robots. - The VTM Link refers to the link in the VTM used to transmit robot control-related data.
+It can replace the DT7 and offer more superior stability. - For protocols related to the VTM Link, please refer to the Referee System Serial Port Protocol Appendix.

-S15 The control methods specified for this competition season are as shown in the table below.
+S14 The control methods specified for this competition season are as shown in the table below.